jenpennen/git-basics/10-git-diff-overview.md

 ## How to Read a `git diff` Output

 When you run the `git diff` command, Git generates an output that shows the differences between two versions of your files.
-Understanding this output is crucial for reviewing changes before committing, troubleshooting, and resolving conflicts.
 Below is a guide to how to interpret the output of `git diff`.

 ### Basic Structure of `git diff` Output